-The SWRCB published in November 2006, the "Revision of the Clean Water Act Section 303(d) List of the Water Quality Limited Segments, Volume 1".
+The SWRCB published in November 2006, the "Revision of the Clean Water Act Section 303(d) List of the Water Quality Limited Segments, Volume 1."
 The purpose of this staff report was to present the SWRCB section 303(d) listing methodology.
 The SWRCB recommended sediment quality guidelines based on published peer-reviewed literature or developed by state or federal agencies.
 Acceptable guidelines included selected values (e.g., effects range-median, probable effects level, probable effects concentration), and other sediment quality guidelines.
 Only those sediment guidelines that are predictive of sediment toxicity were used (i.e., those guidelines that have been shown in published studies to be predictive of sediment toxicity in 50 percent or more of the samples analyzed).

-Numerical sediment quality guidelines (SQGs) for freshwater ecosystems have been developed for a variety of federal, state, and local agencies using matching sediment chemistry and biological effects data.
-Sediment quality guidelines were developed by MacDonald, et al (2000) in the document entitled, "Development and Evaluation of Consensus-Based Sediment Quality Guidelines for Freshwater Ecosystems".
+Numerical SQGs for freshwater ecosystems have been developed for a variety of federal, state, and local agencies using matching sediment chemistry and biological effects data.
+Sediment quality guidelines were developed by MacDonald, et al. (2000) in the document entitled, "Development and Evaluation of Consensus-Based Sediment Quality Guidelines for Freshwater Ecosystems."
 This document was an effort to develop standardized limits using various published SQGs, consensus-based SQGs were developed for 28 chemicals of concern in freshwater sediments (i.e., metals, polycyclic aromatic hydrocarbons, polychlorinated biphenyls, and pesticides).
-For each contaminant of concern, two SQGs were developed from the published SQGs - a threshold effect concentration (TEC) and a probable effect concentration (PEC).
+For each contaminant of concern, two SQGs were developed from the published SQGs - a TEC and a PEC.
 TECs would indicate a reliable basis for predicting the absence of sediment toxicity.
-Similarly, PECs provide a reliable basis for predicting sediment toxicity.

-All 29 sediment samples collected by Reclamation (2006) were below the mercury PEC objective of 1.06 mg/kg (Figure X.8).
+All 29 sediment samples collected by Reclamation (2006) were below the mercury PEC objective of 1.06 mg/kg (Figure 12).
 This would indicate that the mercury contaminant concentration levels are below the amount in which harmful effects on sediment-dwelling organisms would be expected to occur on a frequent basis.
 More over, of the total 29 samples collected, only 2 samples exceeded the mercury TEC objective of 0.18 mg/kg.
-This would indicate the likelihood that the majority of the sediment samples collected; the concentrations of mercury were below the level in which harmful effects on sediment dwelling organisms would not be expected.
+Therefore, for most of the sediment samples collected concentrations of mercury were below the level in which harmful effects to sediment dwelling organisms would be expected.

-Figure X.8.
+Figure 12.
 Total Mercury in Sediment Samples from the Project Area, 2006, 2008 and 2011